A short description of the method used to perform the test

 Defines the optimal specimen required to perform the test and the preferred volume to complete testing

 Specimen Type: CSF

 Container/Tube: sterile screw cap container

 Specimen Volume: 6 mL

 Collection Instructions: Collect 6 mL of spinal fluid (CSF) in a sterile screw cap container.
-Ship refrigerated.
+Ship frozen.

 Specimen Minimum Volume

 Defines the amount of sample necessary to provide a clinically relevant result as determined by the Testing Laboratory

 Reject Due To

 Identifies specimen types and conditions that may cause the specimen to be rejected